-(1) Our Company and the Selling Shareholders in consultation with the BRLMs may allocate up to 60% of the QIB Category to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations.
-One-third of the Anchor Investor Portion shall be reserved for Mutual Funds, subject to valid Bids being received from Mutual Funds at or above the price at which allocation is being made to other Anchor Investors For details, please see the section entitled "Issue Procedure" on page 375.
+Our Company and the Selling Shareholders in consultation with the BRLMs have allocated up to 60% of the QIB Category to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations.
+One-third of the Anchor Investor Portion was reserved for Mutual Funds, subject to valid Bids being received from Mutual Funds at or above the price at which allocation is being made to other Anchor Investors For details, please see the section entitled "Issue Procedure" on page 392.